 After being applied, coatings are cured and covered by a more visually appealing paint which serves both as a top-coat and helps protect the primer from damages by UV light.

 The role of epoxy resins is to provide superior adhesion to metal and resistance to corrosive agents.
-Furthermore, epoxy enables the application of a thin, uniform coating directly onto the metal, even in very small spaces and cavities, creating a uniform texture.
+Furthermore, epoxy enables the application of a thin, uniform coating directly onto the metal, even in hard to reach small recesses and cavities, providing a seamless protective layer.

 Better fuel efficiency and lighter structure